-It was recognized that closure bonds for final reclamation are common practice in current EIA approvals and part of the normal course of business.
-However what is being newly proposed is the requirement to have sufficient corporate funds in the bank account to pay remediation costs for some theoretical failure.
-This has not been part of the environmental approval process as far as I know.
-Depending on the type of failure scenario one envisioned, the theoretical cleanup cost could range from low to enormous.
+Closure bonds for final reclamation are standard practice in current permitting approvals and part of the normal course of business.
+However what is being newly proposed is the requirement to have sufficient corporate funds in the bank account to pay remediation costs for some hypothetical failure.
+This has not been part of the current environmental approval process as far as I know.
+Depending on the type of failure scenario one envisioned, the hypothetical cleanup cost could range from low to enormous.